-ETRI’s US ‘hunting licence’ revoked as court documents shed light on its third party litigation strategy and revenue goals 17 Apr 17
+ETRI’s US ‘hunting licence’ revoked; documents shed light on litigation strategy and revenue goals 17 Apr 17

 A US judge last week dismissed a lawsuit accusing Huawei of infringing of 9 patents owned by South Korea’s Electronics and Telecommunications Research Institute (ETRI) after four years of maneuvering.
 The finding that plaintiff SPH America, LLC lacked standing to assert the ETRI-owned rights also brought to an end four other active cases.
 Judge Cathy Ann Bencivengo’s verdict revealed details of the arrangement between the publicly funded R&D organisation and its third party “litigation agent”, and raises questions about how it will proceed with future efforts to monetise IP.

 Register to access two of our subscriber-only articles per month

 Subscribe for unlimited access to articles, in-depth analysis and research from the IAM experts

 IAM is a high quality magazine with in-depth articles about intellectual asset management not found in any other publication.
 It adds value to our profession!